 Our mission here at Our World in Data is to make the big global problems understandable.

 To show global data it is convenient to use a map.
-But despite the popularity and familiarity of world maps, they can mislead our understanding global living conditions.
+But despite the popularity and familiarity of world maps, they can mislead our understanding of global living conditions.

 If we want to show where the world’s people are we need a population cartogram, a geographical presentation of the world where the size of the countries are not drawn according to the distribution of land, but according to the distribution of people.